geovedi/book-notes/2023/awe.notes.md

 ### Evolution of the Soul (What Our Tears, Chills, and Whoas Tell Us About the Why of Awe)
   - Introduction
-    - The text discusses the concept of awe and its various manifestations.
+    - The concept of awe and its various manifestations.
     - Awe is described as an emotion that transcends the self and connects us with larger patterns in nature, community, and culture.
     - The reader's personal experience of awe is shared, evoking strong emotions through poetic lines.
   - Awe in Literature and Poetry